Uniswap/govkit/README.md

 ## Contract Logging

-In short, Foundry's native broadcast handling is fragile, unwieldy, and its internal API for interacting with it is broken.
+Foundry's scripting is fragile, it is difficult to recover from mid-flight RPC failures, logging is insufficient, and broadcast JSON outputs are infeasible to parse via its `Vm` JSON API, its cheatcode abstraction to read broadcast files is incompatible with its newest JSON structure, and referencing transactions by index break with external library deployments.

+> While external libraries are anti-patterns and we generally avoid them, there have been cases
+> where we had to deploy bridge infrastructure using external teams' code which embedded external
+> libraries.

 So we're using `Recorder` to record addresses as they're deployed.

 ```solidity
 import {Recorder} from "lib/govkit/src/forge/Recorder.sol";